MC 4613 DVD - Hi-Fi System AEG - Free user manual and instructions

 To do this, proceed as follows:

 - Mark the beginning of the section to be repeated.
-During repetition press the button A-B (Fig. 3/27) on the remote control once.
-The message „A - REPEAT“ appears on the screen.
+During repetition, press the A-B button (Fig. 3/27) on the remote control once.
+The message "A - REPEAT" appears on the screen.

-- Mark the end of the section to be repeated by pressing the A-B-button on the remote control once again.
+- Mark the end of the section to be repeated by pressing the A-B button on the remote control once again.
 The message "A - B REPEAT" appears on the screen.
 The previously marked section is now repeated.

-Press the A-B-button again to stop the repetition.
+Press the A-B button again to stop the repetition.

 i NOTE:

-The passage to be repeated must be located within one track (in the case of CDs/MP3 CDs)
+The passage to be repeated must be located within one track (in the case of CDs/MP3 CDs).

-Using the DVD-menu
+Using the DVD menu

 Normally each DVD has its own menu.
 Here you can choose chapters, make settings, etc. This menu is specific for the DVD and can thus not be explained in detail.

-Press the MENU button (Fig. 3/5) to access the DVD-menu.
-Use the Cursor Buttons (Fig. 3/31) to navigate in the Menu.
+Press the MENU button (Fig. 3/5) to access the DVD menu.
+Use the Cursor Buttons (Fig. 3/31) to navigate in the menu.
 Press the ENTER button (Fig. 3/9) to confirm.

 If you are in a menu area for direct chapter selection, you can enter the number of this chapter with the Numerical Buttons (Fig. 3/33) on the remote control.